KnowWhereGraph/kwg-deployment/nginx/README.md

 Metrics are exported to prometheus through the nginx/nginx-prometheus-exporter container, which is defined in the `metrics/` folder.

+This is done through nginx's stub_status feature.
+This resource is blocked to the outside world to keep visitor data internal; the ip rules are in the nginx template file.
+This may need to be updated when on new host machine to match the docker subnet range.

 ## Adding Ontologies

 The ontology URI space competes with the API.
 Because of this, it's necessary to be precise with the ontology assets: the rdf files, the html, and resources the html references.
 To add a new ontology site, use the template below, replacing the `nifc-wildfire` information with your own.